Justsenger/ExHyperV/README_en.md

 VM:

-* Versions 17134 and below do not support GPU functionality.
+* Versions Below 17134 do not support GPU functionality.

 * Versions 17134 to 19040 (WDDM 2.4-2.6) can access GPUs but cannot properly display the GPU model.